david-rommedahl/projects/python/rag-data-uploader/README.md

 # rag-data-uploader

+**NOTE: This package is a work in progress and is being converted from an earlier, more specific, stage to a new general stage.**

 ## Description
 This package implements classes for uploading RAG documents to a data store.
 These uploader classes uploads JSON objects to either a vector store instance.
 The documents can either be uploaded from files or from JSON objects in memory of a running program.